National Occupational Classification: Your First Step Toward Express Entry

 Immigrating to Canada is a dream for many who want to live in a land of equality, opportunity, and safety.
 Hundreds of possible routes and programs can get you here, and given their sheer number, it is no wonder that prospective immigrants are often overwhelmed.
 However, your journey will be easier if you learn about Canada’s National Occupational Classification (NOC) system.

-The first thing that aspiring immigrants to Canada need to do is find their NOC code, a four-digit number.
-This code is part of the system that the Canadian federal and provincial governments use to classify jobs and to collect, analyze, and publish statistics relating to the country’s labour market.
+The first thing you need to do is find your NOC code.
+This is a four-digit number that the Canadian federal and provincial governments use to classify jobs.
+The NOC code is used to collect, analyze, and publish statistics relating to the country’s labour market.

 How Do You Find Your NOC?

 The easiest way to find your NOC is to visit Job Bank, an online database of job openings that is operated by the federal government.
 Once there, search for a job opening, but do not try to find an exact job title match.
 Instead, look for job descriptions that match your experience.
 When you find one, look for the NOC code listed in the job market information section on the particular job posting page.

 The Government of Canada provides a website listing all the NOC codes and includes their title, lead statement, main duties, and employment requirements.
 On this website, look for your NOC code and check that the lead statement (the first paragraph) and the main duties match your experience.
 Those two sections are the most important because immigration agents will compare your proof of experience with the descriptions on the NOC page.